-And seen from above, Bird Lake looks like this:
+And seen from above, with a drone, Bird Lake looks like this:

-Fir trees, wild roses, campanulas, there are lots of plants in Nopiming Park.
+Fir trees, wild roses, campanulas, there are lots of plants in Nopiming Provincial Park.

-Nopiming is clearly a water park.
+Nopiming Provincial Park is clearly a water park.
 There is a map that lists ten possible trips, with or without camping.
 Some free camping areas have been set up on islands.
-There is a jetty every 3 km or so, and you see more fishermen than anywhere else in Manitoba.
+There is a jetty every 3 km or so, and you’ll see more fishermen than anywhere else in Manitoba.